osmcode/osmium-tool/man/output-options.md

 \--output-header=OPTION=VALUE
 :   Add output header option.
 This command line option can be used multiple
     times for different OPTIONs.
-See the *libosmium manual* for a list of available header options.
+See the *osmium-output-headers(5)* man page for a list of available header options.
 For some commands you can use the special format "OPTION!" (ie. an exclamation mark after the OPTION and no value set) to set the value to the same as in the input file.